 4. Human Error

-5. Software & PLC Issues
+5. Software and PLC Issues

-6. Utility & Infrastructure Failures
+6. Utility and Infrastructure Failures

-7. Safety Incidents & Compliance Shutdowns
+7. Safety Incidents and Compliance Shutdowns

 How to Spot Downtime Risks Before They Strike